orcasound/orcaal-research/src/active_learning_script/README.md

  -  -c: Path to the spectrograms
  - -m: Path to the model

 Note: Please make sure to select the same model for the same type of spectrogram.
-If you are using different model make sure to change the img_width, img_height
+If you are using different model make sure to change the img_width, img_height in the script